herrceedjay/HU-058_ESPHome-ESP8266/firmware/esphome/README.md

 2. `esphome run clock.yaml` over USB, from this directory.
 3. Adopt the device in Home Assistant.
 4. Build the clock board, `../../docs/wiring.md`.
-5. Wire the six lines to the ESP32 and power it up.
+5. Wire the six lines to the ESP8266 and power it up.

-Use the firmware in `../esp32/panel-test/` as it drives the panel with no WiFi and no Home Assistant, so if the display misbehaves it tells you whether the hardware is right before you start suspecting this component.

 ## Requirements